Bill to set up mega R&D funding agency introduced in Lok Sabha | Education

 ALSO READ

-Sri Lankan President Wickremesinghe to visit India to further cement bilateral ties
+Sri Lankan President Wickremesinghe to call all-party meeting on implementation of 13A: Minister

-Delhi court begins hearing regular bail plea of WFI chief Brij Bhushan Singh

-Home Minister Amit Shah speaks to Manipur CM N Biren Singh, day after video of two women being paraded naked in state surfaces, say sources.
+British MP Bob Blackman holds seminar on Bangladesh's economic development in UK Parliament